mattcroat/joy-of-code/posts/animated-code-blocks-using-shiki/animated-code-blocks-using-shiki.md

 You can find the [types](https://github.com/joysofcode/shiki-magic-move/blob/main/src/lib/types.ts) I use throughout the examples on GitHub.

-You could put everything inside a single file, but I'm going to mirror the [setup they use](https://github.com/shikijs/shiki-magic-move/tree/main/src/vue) for the other framework wrappers.
+You could put everything inside a single file, but I'm going to mirror the setup for other [framework renderers](https://github.com/shikijs/shiki-magic-move/tree/main/src/vue).

 ```ts:src/lib/index.ts showLineNumbers
 import ShikiMagicMove from './ShikiMagicMove.svelte'